rust-lang/rfcs/text/0000-rand-core.md

 that by using an associated type, and asserting that the type used must be `Sized` (i.e. not a slice).

+We require the seed to be a byte-slice (e.g. `[u8; 8]` not `u64`) because this avoids endianness issues, helping avoid portability problems.

 Note that certain generators may wish to provide other constructors allowing the seed to be specified in various ways; e.g. `ChaChaRng` could have multiple constructors similar to [Peter Reid's ChaCha library](https://github.com/PeterReid/chacha/blob/master/src/lib.rs#L93).
 These constructors, however, would be specific to the generator and would likely require specific names, thus it seems pointless trying to support them in `SeedableRng`.

+#### Seeding from a `Hashable`

+To properly seed a PRNG for cryptographical uses, one should use `from_seed` with a strong seed or `from_rng`.
+For uses where a crypto-strength seed is not required, we provide `from_hashable` as a convenient way to seed a PRNG with a seed with good bit-distribution.
+This function achieves two things at once:

+*   Allowing seeding from many different types of input, e.g. strings and simple numbers
+*   Converting input of arbitrary length and possibly highly biased bit-distribution to a seed of the required length with good bit-distribution

+In theory good PRNGs should produce high-quality random numbers with any seed, but this is not always the case.
+Some PRNGs (e.g. MT19937) initially produce low-quality output when using a seed which is mostly zeros, and some PRNGs (e.g.
+Xorshift and Xoroshiro) explicitly fail when the seed is zero.
+By using a hash function to produce a seed with good bit-distribution and good avalanche (small changes to input cause large changes to output) we reduce the chance of users providing weak input (e.g. a key phrase from a user) getting statistically poor output, and we also allow the whole input to have an effect on the output.

+The hash function `SomeHash` will be fixed in the code, since it is intended to be used where reproducible seeds are required.
+We also make it public and the body of `from_hashable` very simple to allow users to generate compatible seeds in their own code, if desired.

+Note that this function is not intended for cryptographic uses, e.g. converting a password to a secure sequence of random numbers.
+Specific hash functions like Argon2 exist for passwords; besides being cryptographically secure (meaning recovering input from output or finding clashes is computationally infeasible), these are designed to be slow and/or memory intensive to make brute-force attacks hard, and potentially also to make sideband attacks looking at memory access patterns ineffective.
+The hash function for `from_hashable` is not required to have any of these properties.

+Hash functions currently under consideration: MetroHash, SeaHash, HighwayHash.

 #### Removing `reseed`